vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 * **Security of backups**: We don't want the backup to leak to the public, and we also want to make sure that the backup is hard to destroy even if the machine is compromised somehow.

+* **Independence of backups in terms of geography and provider**: We ideally want backups that are as independent as possible from the thing being backed up, to minimize the risk of both going down together.

 * **Cost of storing the backup**: All else equal, we want backup storage to be cheap!
 In general, the cost of storing the backup